 At the heart of the farm is the herd of 70 grass-fed dairy cows, providing the pulse, rhythm and the basis for the fertility of the farming operations.

-The cows furnish all of the milk for our 100% Biodynamic® creamery.
-All of the cows are mixed-breed — a mix of mostly Brown Swiss, with a little Jersey, Guernsey and Devon mixed in.
+The cows furnish most of the milk for our Organic and Biodynamic® creamery.
+All of the cows are mixed-breed — a mix of mostly Brown Swiss, with a little Jersey, Guernsey, Devon and Normande mixed in.
 In a sense, our cows have developed into a farm-specific breed of their own, born from our selection for cows that thrive on our home-grown forages, have good legs for walking out to pasture, and — perhaps most important of all with as many visitors as we have at the farm — cows with a gentle disposition.
 As far as milk quality is concerned, we appreciate the higher fat and protein content through the Brown Swiss, Jersey and Guernsey influence — ideal for making our cheeses and yogurts, and all the better for a nice cream line on our raw milk.
-Recently we introduced a Normande bull into our herd to continue to improve our cheese quality, as well as improve the meat quality of the animals.
+The addition of the Normande breed to the herd in 2017 has also improved our cheese quality, as well as the meat quality of the animals.
 We are striving to raise truly dual-purpose cows that can thrive on 100% pasture and grass forage, producing the highest quality milk and meat.

 The products that we make from our certified Organic and Biodynamic cows’ milk can be enjoyed with the assurance that our cows are grass-fed on our pastures throughout the spring, summer and fall.
 In late fall and winter, they are fed on our homegrown Biodynamic dry hay and fermented baleage, supplemented with salt, minerals and kelp.
 They are given no hormones or antibiotics and are tended with gentle, caring, knowledgeable hands.
 Farmers and apprentices know all the animals’ names and personalities, helping us to manage both individual cow and herd well-being.
 Calves are given names that begin with the same first letter as their mother: “Winona’s” calves are named “Wren” and “Winter”.
 This allows us to keep track of family lineage and family characteristics within the herd.
 Hawthorne Valley Farm has a “closed” herd, which means that we do not buy in cows as a rule; we raise our own calves for our future herd, with the rare exception of introducing future bulls as calves every few years.
 We do not use artificial insemination to breed our animals.